- Worship

 B’dikat Hametz—The Search for Hametz, and Biur Hametz—Burning Hametz

-The search for leavened bread takes place on Sunday evening, April 21, after sunset.
+The search for leavened bread takes place on Thursday evening, April 10, after sunset.
+Sunday evening, April 21, after sunset.
 Members of the family, equipped with a lighted candle, go from room to room gathering crumbs of bread to ensure that the house has been cleansed of all hametz.
 Many families have a custom of hiding pieces of bread in order to guarantee that something may be found.

 Special b’dikat hametz sets (including a feather, spoon, candle, and instructions) are available from the Sisterhood Judaica Shop.
-The last time to eat hametz is 10:50 AM on Monday, April 22.
-Hametz must be destroyed before 11:59 AM.
+Hametz must be destroyed on Friday, April 11 by 12:03 PM.
+The last time to eat hametz is on Saturday, April 12 at 10:57 AM.

 Siyyum Bekhorot